thinkbigthings/seebie/server/README.md

 To upgrade versions of Java in general:

-- Set the project base build.gradle's sourceCompatibility
+- Set the server's build.gradle sourceCompatibility
+- The heroku plugin also references the Java version
+- Github Actions also references the Java version
 - Update the server README that references Java version
-- The heroku plugin also references the jdkVersion

 To upgrade versions of Java in IntelliJ:

 - I think you need to add the SDK in Module Settings -> Platform Settings -> SDK But see if updating Build Tools below works first
-- Click "IntelliJ IDEA" -> Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle
+- Click "IntelliJ IDEA" -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle
   and set Gradle JVM to the new version
+- You'll also need to edit the version in any Run Configurations
 - Might need to right click the project and go to module settings to set it there too?
-- You'll also need to edit the version in any Run Configurations